smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 as the LSAM library list is in effect.
-Any program using this command must be able to retrieve and test the value of the IBM i LSAM reserved Dynamic Variable named WAITDYNVAR (the same as the command name) in order to determine if this command has returned a value of \'PASS\' (either Value string was found) or \'FAIL\' (neither Value string was found within the specified time limits).
+Any program using this command must be able to retrieve and test the value of the IBM i LSAM reserved Dynamic Variable named WAITDYNVAR (the same as the command name) in order to determine if this command has returned a value of 'PASS' (either Value string was found) or 'FAIL' (neither Value string was found within the specified time limits).

 #### Methods Available for Retrieving Dynamic Variables